ioanbadarinza/Facultate-Public/DS-PT/README.md

 ## Project

 Create a web application for managing a data set.
-Try also to pay attention to the design of the web application.
+A user should log in before using the application.
+The design of the web application is very important and it needs to be user-friendly.
 Also, make sure that multiple users can use the application in the same.
 The application should have the following features:

 The user should: